cartesi/machine-emulator-sdk/README.md

 - The RISC-V GNU GCC toolchain
 - The Cartesi Machine Emulator
-- The Cartesi Machine Emulator ROM
-- The Emulator Tests
-- The testing root filesystem
 - The testing Linux kernel

 For documentation on each of this artifacts please see their own repositories.